askiiart/gregory/docs/config-reference.md

 ## Job config

-- `id` (string): An ID to identify the job, such as the compilation of a program **(highly recommended)**
-  - Default is `-1` for unassigned
-  - If you just want to run stuff, you don't need this, but it's *highly* recommended as it allows you to filter your logs.
 - `revision` (string): A revision id for the job, such as a version number for a compilation script
   - Default is `1`
 - `threads` (float): The maximum number of vCPUs/threads to dedicate to a job; this can be a fractional number